Lane Kenworthy, The Good Society

-The United States is the only rich nation without a public sickness insurance program.1 Though many large private-sector firms offer employees some paid sickness days and five states (California, Hawaii, New Jersey, New York, and Rhode Island, along with Washington DC) have a public program, more than one in four employed Americans gets zero days of paid sick leave.2
+The United States is the only rich nation without a public sickness insurance program.1 Though many large private-sector firms offer employees some paid sickness days and a few states have a public program, 20% of employed Americans get zero days of paid sick leave.2

 Sweden’s approach offers a good model.3 A person with illness, disease, or injury that causes her to miss work receives 80% of her pay.
 The amount of the benefit is capped at about $28,000 per year.4 The benefit is taxed as ordinary income.
 Day 1 isn’t reimbursed.
 Days 2 through 14 are paid by the employer, and after that the money comes from a public sickness insurance fund.
 Self-employed persons are paid from the public fund.
 The payments can last up to a year (longer for a serious disease).
 A certificate from a doctor is required after seven days and a detailed medical exam after one month.
 Eligibility begins after three months of employment for sickness and disease and immediately for workplace injury.

 We need not begin with a program as generous as Sweden’s, which has typically cost about 1.5% of GDP.
 A program spending about a third of that amount, 0.5% of GDP, would be a good start.